ibm-cloud-docs/direct-link/faqs.md

 The zone-region model allows for multiple data centers to exist in a single zone.

  The new Direct Link (2.0) offering allows connectivity to both Classic IaaS as well as VPCs, whereas the Classic Direct Link always connects to IaaS network and a global VRF first.
-Classic Direct Link can only reach VPC on a limited basis utilizing a VPC feature called Classic Access *AND by adding Global Routing to the Direct Link*.
-See [Setting up access to your Classic Infrastructure from VPC](/docs/vpc?topic=vpc-setting-up-access-to-classic-infrastructure) for more informati
+Classic Direct Link can only reach VPC on a limited basis utilizing a VPC feature called Classic Access and by adding global routing to the direct link.
+For more information, see [Setting up access to your Classic Infrastructure from VPC](/docs/vpc?topic=vpc-setting-up-access-to-classic-infrastructure).

-For more information about the differences between the new Direct Link (2.0) offerings and the Classic versions, see [How do I know which Direct Link solution to order?](/docs/direct-link?topic=direct-link-get-started-with-ibm-cloud-direct-link#get-started-solution-to-order) and [Getting started with IBM Cloud Direct Link Dedicated](/docs/dl?topic=dl-get-started-with-ibm-cloud-dl).
+For information about the differences between the new Direct Link (2.0) offerings and the Classic versions, see [How do I know which Direct Link solution to order?](/docs/direct-link?topic=direct-link-get-started-with-ibm-cloud-direct-link#get-started-solution-to-order) and [Getting started with IBM Cloud Direct Link Dedicated](/docs/dl?topic=dl-get-started-with-ibm-cloud-dl).
 {: tip}

 ## How does IBM Cloud Direct Link work?